 Legal and Administrative Importance

-Historical documents often contain crucial legal and administrative information that can impact present-day decisions.
-Land deeds, treaties, and contracts are just a few examples of documents that may have ongoing legal ramifications, making their preservation and accessibility vital for legal professionals and policymakers.
+Historical documents often contain legal and administrative information that can impact present-day decisions.
+Land deeds, treaties, and contracts are just a few examples of documents that may have ongoing legal ramifications, making their preservation and accessibility especially important for legal professionals and policymakers.

 How Does Scanning Historical Documents Help With Long Term Preservation?

-Scanning books and documents with historical value provides several benefits:
+Scanning books and documents with historical value supports preservation efforts in several important ways.

-Accessibility: Physical documents can only be in one place at one time.
-Digitization makes it possible for researchers, students, and the general public to access these documents from anywhere, anytime, all at once.
+Physical records can only exist in one place at a time.
+Digitization allows researchers, students, and the public to access historical materials from multiple locations without needing to visit an archive in person.

 How Does Historical Document Scanning Work?